kiwi0fruit/ultimate-question/README.md

 Greetings.

-   I have spent more than two years creating a specific mathematical model.
+   I seek advice or any other help available regarding creating a specific mathematical model.
 It’s origin is at the intersection of the following areas:

 * fundamental physics (a bit),
 * the theory of evolution (a lot),
 * metaphysics (a lot),
-* foundations of mathematics  (a bit).
+* foundations of mathematics (should be a lot).

-Unfortunately, I have not succeeded in creating the model.
-And at this point I have become exhausted.
-I ask your advice or any other help available regarding creating that model.

    The problem I’m trying to solve can be described as **to create the simplest model possible in which the evolution of the laws of nature arises from the natural selection of structures**.
 This approach implies indeterminism and postulates random and spontaneous nature of some events.
 It is also assumed that the universe had the beginning (the first moment of existence).
 This task is meant to provide the tychism doctrine by Charles Peirce with a mathematically accurate dynamic model.